 Vikings Married For Legal And Financial Reasons Rather Than Love

 For Vikings, marriage wasn't just a union of the couple, but of families.
 Because of this, the wedding was a long process.
-Unions had long-lasting legal implications in Norse culture, affecting everything from familiar property holdings to inheritance.
+Unions had long-lasting legal implications in Norse culture, affecting everything from property holdings to inheritance.
 Therefore, numerous negotiations were carried out before the terms of a marriage were formally agreed upon.

-They groom's family, counsel, and any important local figures to whom they had connections brought proposals to the bride's family, promising to support and assist them, while agreeing upon mutually beneficial terms for the marriage.
+The groom's family, counsel, and any important local figures to whom they had connections brought proposals to the bride's family, promising to support and assist them, while agreeing upon mutually beneficial terms for the marriage.

-Setting a Date Required Numerous Considerations and Could Delay Weddings YearsPhoto: John Charles Dollman / Public Domain
+Setting A Date Required Numerous Considerations And Could Delay Weddings For Years

-Setting the date for a Viking wedding was its own little process.
-Traditionally, weddings were held on Friday, which in Norse religion is a sacred day for Frigga, the goddess of marriage.
+Setting the date for a Viking wedding was its own process.
+Traditionally, weddings were held on Friday, which in Norse religion is a sacred day for Frigg, the goddess of marriage.
 Weddings typically lasted a week, and family and friends traveled to the site of the wedding.
 Winter weddings were impossible because snow rendered travel impractical.

 Other considerations included appropriate accommodations, acquiring enough food and drink for all guests for the duration of the ceremony, and brewing a special ale drunk by the bride and groom as part of the ceremony.

-Viking Brides Stored Their Symbolic Virginity and Washed Away Their MaidenhoodPhoto: Vitaly Tikhov / Public Domain
+Viking Brides Stored Their Symbolic Virginity And Washed Away Their Maidenhood

-In the lead up to the wedding, Norse brides and grooms were separated so they could strip away their former selves before entering their new lives together.
+In the lead-up to the wedding, Norse brides and grooms were separated so they could strip away their former selves before entering their new lives together.
 For the bride, this meant being stripped of old clothing and any symbols of her unwed status, such as her kransen, a gilt circlet worn by Scandinavian girls.

 During her sequestration, the bride cleansed herself in a bathhouse, where there was a standard bathing practice.
 Hot stones were placed in the tub to produce steam, and women often switched themselves with birch twigs to induce perspiration, which symbolically washed away a bride’s maiden status.

 Throughout these preparations, women were attended by their mother, married sisters, and other married female relatives and friends.

 Like Viking brides, grooms may have underwent symbolic rituals before entering their new lives as married men.
-His attendants would be his father, married brothers and other married male friends.
-In order to rid themselves of bachelor hood and destroy all vestiges of the unmarried self, Viking men participated in a symbolic sword ceremony.
+His attendants would be his father, married brothers, and other married male friends.
+In order to rid themselves of bachelorhood and destroy all vestiges of the unmarried self, Viking men participated in a symbolic sword ceremony.

-Once the groom had his sword, he, like his bride, went to a bath house to symbolically wash away his bachelor status and purify himself for the wedding ceremony.
+Once the groom had his sword, he, like his bride, went to a bathhouse to symbolically wash away his bachelor status and purify himself for the wedding ceremony.
 During his cleansing, he’d gain insight and instruction on husbandly and fatherly duties from his attendants.